kubernauts/bonsai/addons/chartmuseum/README.md

 ### Deploy Chartmuseum

-We deploy chartmuseum with custom values and create an ingress with the chartmuseum.local doamin name.
+We deploy chartmuseum with custom values and create an ingress with the chartmuseum.local domain name.

-Please set set the follwoing host entries in your /etc/hosts file:
+Please set the following host entries in your /etc/hosts file:

 ```
 # adapt the IP below with the external IP of the traefik LB (run `kubectl get svc -A` and find the external IP)